Paul Hetherington: Biography

-He has played a significant role in the ACT cultural community, serving on numerous boards and helping to found the ACT Writers Centre in the mid-1990s and chairing its inaugural committee of management.
+He served on numerous boards in Canberra, ACT and helped to found the now defunct 'ACT Writers Centre'.
 He also chaired the ACT Cultural Council (2005–13) and the ACT Public Art Panel (2006–11).
 He is a former Deputy Chair of the ACT's Word Festival.
 He was a board member for the arts magazine Muse.
 Nationally he was a member of the Board of Australian Book Review (2004–12).

 Poetry career

-Hetherington's career as a writer spans more than 30 years, and he has published 12 full-length poetry collections and six poetry chapbooks, along with numerous academic articles.
-He has spoken of deciding to write poetry at the age of 11 and has commented that 'One of the ways I recognise the poetic is when I find works in which language is condensed, ramifying, polysemous and unparaphraseable.'
+Hetherington's career as a writer spans more than 30 years.
+He decided to write poetry at the age of 11 and has commented that 'One of the ways I recognise the poetic is when I find works in which language is condensed, ramifying, polysemous and unparaphraseable.'

-After achieving journal and magazine publication of his poems throughout the 1980s, the National Library of Australia published Hetherington's poetry chapbook, Mapping Wildwood Road in 1990 and Fremantle Arts Centre Press published Acts Themselves Trivial, his first full-length poetry collection in 1991.
+After achieving journal and magazine publication of his poems throughout the 1980s, the National Library of Australia published Hetherington's poetry chapbook while he was employed at the National Library, Mapping Wildwood Road in 1990 and Fremantle Arts Centre Press published Acts Themselves Trivial, his first full-length poetry collection in 1991.
 Molonglo Press in the ACT published his next four poetry books, including Shadow Swimmer, which won the 1996 ACT Book of the Year Award.
 Pandanus Books at the ANU then released his verse novel Blood and Old Belief in 2003.
 It Feels Like Disbelief was published in 2007 by Salt Publishing (Cambridge, UK).
 Three recent volumes, Six Different Windows (2013) – which won the 2014 Western Australian Premier's Book Awards (poetry) – and Burnt Umber (2016) - shortlisted for the Kenneth Slessor Prize for Poetry - and Moonlight on Oleander: Prose Poems (2018) have been released by UWA Publishing.
 Hetherington has said that Burnt Umber marked something of a new departure for him 'in a couple of ways … One of them is the presence of prose poetry in the collection … The other thing that's different is the ekphrastic poetry in the book.'
-Moonlight on Oleander extends Hetherington's interest in the prose poem form and is one of relatively few books consisting solely of prose poetry to have been published in Australia in the last decade.
-In 2002 Hetherington was awarded a Chief Minister's ACT Creative Arts Fellowship and in 2012 was awarded one of two places on the Australian Poetry Tour to Ireland, accompanied by Melbourne poet Petra White.
-In 2014 he was awarded an Australia Council for the Arts Literature Section Residency in the BR Whiting Studio in Rome for a practice-led research project entitled 'Roman Paintings' and while in Rome read at the Keats-Shelley House.
-In 2017 he won the Individual Research Excellence Award, Humanities and Creative Arts at the University of Canberra.
+In 2002 Hetherington was awarded a Chief Minister's ACT Creative Arts Fellowship and in 2012 was joined a poetry tour to Ireland.
+In 2014 he was awarded an Australia Council for the Arts Literature Section Residency in the BR Whiting Studio in Rome for a practice-led research project entitled 'Roman Paintings' and while in Rome read some poems at the Keats-Shelley House.
+In 2017 he won the self-nominated Individual Research Excellence Award, Humanities and Creative Arts at the University of Canberra.